kailash-manasarovar/statement/docs/crimes/protagonists/domingo-et-al.md

 - I bet there are a million more evidential-snippets, just like this one, aren't there.
 - The woman on the far left ends up [very obviously stalking me in July 2025 at my hotel in Lourdes](../../timeline/2025/july.md#lourdes).
 - She added poison to my toiletries, food, and water, and very much expected me to die.
-- I got a little unwell for a few days - blurry vision, aching kidneys, and physical weakness - but I didn't die.
+- I got a little unwell for a few days - blurry vision, headache, aching kidneys, mental confusion, and physical weakness - but I didn't die.
 - I had related the intense and growing depression that forced me to leave Dénia in 2016 to [going to the police about my experience in 1989 of sexual abuse by rape gangs in North London](../../timeline/early-years/2015.md#statement-to-the-metropolitan-police).
 - It turns out, my depression was related entirely to being regularly sedated-and-raped by multiple men at my flat in Joan Fuster.
 - After my father took part in a session of this in June 2015, my depression became suicidal in nature.